LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Carnac

 [**Carnac**](https://en.wikipedia.org/wiki/Carnac) is renowned for the Carnac stones, one of the most extensive Neolithic menhir collections in the world.
-Within the limits of the town you can visit several areas with kilometers of alignments of stones of different sizes, some of them over two metres high.
+Within the limits of the town you can visit several areas with kilometers of alignments of stones of different sizes, some of them over two meters high.
 I'm not sure what is more impressive, the fact that they could do that around 4500 BC or that most of them in this area are still standing in the 21st century.

 Near a couple of alignments you can also find a huge menhir, brilliantly called _Le Géant du Manio_, with more than 6m of height.
 Le Géant is hidden inside a forest, so you need to walk for 10-15' to reach there but the short walk is worth it because the forest is impressive.
 I would love to have forests like that near my house.